International Merchandise Trade Price Index (IMTPI)

 Data are collected from Canadian International Merchandise Trade (both Customs and Balance of Payments programs) from the International Product Price Index, as well as external sources.

-International trade price and volume indexes for all countries and for the United States (U.S.) are constructed from detailed import and export merchandise trade data.
+International trade price and volume indexes for all countries are constructed from detailed import and export merchandise trade data.
 The basic price indicators of these indexes originate from two sources: unit values derived from the detailed Custom base data and specific price indexes taken from Canadian and foreign sources.

 Several organizations provide the Canadian International Merchandise Trade Program (CIMTP) with proxies that are used as price relatives in the calculation of the Laspeyres and Paasche price indexes.
 They are:

 - The United States Bureau of Labor Statistics publishes the Producer Price Index (PPI) which measures the average change over time in the selling prices received by US producers for their output.
 The PPI includes indexes at various levels of aggregation and is used primarily to calculate a number of CIMT's import price indexes.